Lukbes1/Morsecode-Translator/README.md

 More documentation follows later...

 ### Known issues
 - ConvertStringToMorse() and ConvertCharToMorse() dont lookup the alphabet as wished.
-Maybe implementing a bool flag for disabling/enabling alphabet lookups in general.
+Maybe implementing a bool flag for disabling/enabling alphabet lookups in general or maybe even remove that feature completely.
 - Some documentations are not correct/missing.
-- Inconsistent use of alphabet lookup/not clear what methods only use the internal MorseCharCollection and what methods also use the alphabet
+- Inconsistent use of alphabet lookup/not clear what methods only use the internal MorseCharCollection and what methods also use the alphabet.